Bazaarvoice rejects DoJ lawsuit over PowerReviews deal

 “After the departure of the CEO, a billings growth deceleration, the admission of sales execution issues, and now the announcement of a DOJ antitrust suit ... our confidence in a recovery over the next 12 months is now too low to support a bullish call on the stock,” BMO analyst Karl Keirstead said.

-Bazaarvoice made a splash when it debuted on the Nasdaq in February 2012, opening at $16, but its shares have lost more than half their value since, excluding Friday’s losses.
+Bazaarvoice made a splash when it debuted on the Nasdaq in February 2012, opening at $16, but its shares have lost more than half their value since.
+They fell 17 percent on Thursday on news of DOJ’s lawsuit and closed down at $7.49.

-The stock fell to $6.62 on the Nasdaq in Friday morning trading.